-The members of the JSON object(s) representing the JWS Header describe the digital signature or MAC applied to the Encoded JWS Header and the Encoded JWS Payload and optionally additional properties of the JWS.
-The Header Parameter Names within the JWS Header MUST be unique; recipients MUST either reject JWSs with duplicate Header Parameter Names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 (The JSON Object) of ECMAScript 5.1 [ECMAScript].
+The members of the JSON object(s) representing the JWS Header describe the digital signature or MAC applied to the JWS Protected Header and the JWS Payload and optionally additional properties of the JWS.
+The Header Parameter names within the JWS Header MUST be unique; recipients MUST either reject JWSs with duplicate Header Parameter names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 (The JSON Object) of ECMAScript 5.1 [ECMAScript].

-Implementations are required to understand the specific header parameters defined by this specification that are designated as "MUST be understood" and process them in the manner defined in this specification.
-All other header parameters defined by this specification that are not so designated MUST be ignored when not understood.
-Unless listed as a critical header parameter, per Section 4.1.10, all header parameters not defined by this specification MUST be ignored when not understood.
+Implementations are required to understand the specific Header Parameters defined by this specification that are designated as "MUST be understood" and process them in the manner defined in this specification.
+All other Header Parameters defined by this specification that are not so designated MUST be ignored when not understood.
+Unless listed as a critical Header Parameter, per Section 4.1.10, all Header Parameters not defined by this specification MUST be ignored when not understood.

-There are three classes of Header Parameter Names: Reserved Header Parameter Names, Public Header Parameter Names, and Private Header Parameter Names.
+There are three classes of Header Parameter names: Registered Header Parameter names, Public Header Parameter names, and Private Header Parameter names.

 4.1.
-Reserved Header Parameter Names
+Registered Header Parameter Names